-Today, 80% of the world's energy comes from fossil fuels5.
+Today, 80% of the world's energy comes from fossil fuels.
 It is primarily what we use for electricity, heat, and transportation.
 Fossil fuels are the raw materials for our gas, petrol, diesel, and oil.
-The problem is, every stage of mining and using these fuels contributes to climate change.
+The problem is that every stage of mining and using these fuels contributes to climate change.

-The extraction process of fossil fuel causes both air and water pollution4.
-In some cases, all the trees and vegetation in a location may be removed to access the materials underground.
+The extraction process of fossil fuels causes both air pollution and water pollution.
+In some cases, the industry may remove all the trees and vegetation in a location to access the materials underground.

-And of course, when our cars, homes and factories burn the resulting fuel for heat or electricity further emissions are produced.
+And, of course, further emissions are produced when our cars, homes, and factories burn the resulting fuel for heat or electricity.

 Various types of renewable energy are being explored to tackle the effects and growth of climate change.
-They include solar energy, wind energy, hydroelectric energy, biomass, and other emerging sources.
+They include solar, wind, hydroelectric, biomass, geothermal energy, and other emerging sources.

-These are energy sources which can be used without depleting the resource e.g regardless of how much energy we convert from the sun, our use will not impact its form.
+We can use these renewable energy sources without depleting the resource, e.g., regardless of how much energy we convert from the sun, our use will not impact its form.

 If we do not redirect our energy needs to renewable energy, the predictions for our environment are worrying2.
-We are expected to experience rising temperatures, heatwaves, droughts, hurricanes, rising sea levels, and more concerning changes.
+We expect to experience rising temperatures, heatwaves, droughts, hurricanes, rising sea levels, and more concerning changes.
 This future being predicted will be lived in by our children today.

-Therefore, kids need to learn about renewable energy practices which could potentially salvage their futures.
-They can grow up with these practices, as opposed to adults who have to adapt.
+Therefore, kids need to learn about renewable energy practices, which could potentially salvage their futures.
+They can grow up with these practices, unlike adults who have to adapt.

 When your kids get home from school, the last thing they want is more studying.
-This does not mean that you should leave all the environment-focused lessons to their teachers.
-Especially since data has shown that schools are not providing enough of these lessons1.
+This does not mean you should leave all the environment-focused lessons to their teachers, especially since data has shown that schools are not providing enough of these lessons1.

-Like every other life lesson you've given them, your kids can learn the practical aspects of renewable energy from you.
-All you need to do is to integrate renewable energy into their home lives.
+Like every other life lesson you've given, your kids can learn the practical aspects of renewable energy from you.
+All you need to do is to integrate renewable energy into your home lives.

-Online games, YouTube videos, and animations can be used to teach your kids about renewable and non-renewable energy.
+Online games, YouTube videos, and animations can teach your kids about renewable and non-renewable energy.
 A good resource is NASA's Climate Kids page.
-It has everything from games to videos, mysteries, and activities all on 'Energy' as a section.
+It has everything from games to videos, mysteries, and activities on 'Energy' as a section.
 There are other sections dedicated to other environmental concerns available too.

-Both the National Geographic Education and Alliance for Climate Education partner with schools on creating conscious groups for kids.
+Both the National Geographic Education and Alliance for Climate Education partner with schools to create conscious groups for kids.
 They bring environment-friendly activities to communities and build a local presence there.

 Your kids can benefit from being a part of such communities.
 These alliances usually happen through schools, so ask/encourage your local schools to seek them out.

-You don't need all the science-y words to speak to your kids about renewable energy.
+You don't need all the science-y words to teach your kids about renewable energy.
 Instead, break the topic down to them using casual conversations.
-Explain how the world has been dependent on non-renewable energy, why we're thankful for it, and why we need to get off it.
+Explain how the world has depended on non-renewable energy, why we're thankful for it, and why we need to get off it.

-Give details on some of the changes that these energy sources have caused on our environment.
+Give details on some of the changes these energy sources have caused in our environment.
 Use some of the sources above to find visual representations if needed.

-If you're only talking about it, but still fully depend on fossil-fueled sources of energy, they may assume that your environmental concerns aren't so bad after all.
+If you're only talking about it but still fully depend on fossil-fueled energy sources, they may assume that your environmental concerns aren't so bad after all.

-If you teach English or a related topic, then reading assignments will be common in your class.
+Reading assignments will be common in your class if you teach English or a related topic.
 As such, you can introduce lessons about renewable energy this way.
 Besides the books on your lesson plan, select a list of books on renewable energy for your kids to read.
 You can go through these books firsthand to ensure that they are kid-friendly.
 You also want to ensure that the students in your class' age category can fully understand the intended message.